 Step 1.
 Open an elevated Command Prompt.

 Step 2.
-In the command prompt, type the following and then hit Enter from the keyboard to execute it:-
+In the command prompt, type the following and then hit Enter on the keyboard to execute it:-

 pnputil /add-driver "full_path_to_import_folder\*.inf" /subdirs /install /reboot